Did You Know Nursing Mothers Need More Calcium to Maintain Oral Health?

 Insufficient calcium intake causes inflammation of the periodontal tissues and disruption of the gingival epithelium.
 These conditions consequently cause alveolar bone loss and further deteriorate symptoms of periodontal disease.
 Tobacco consumption and gingival bleeding even makes the situation worse.
 To account for the deficiency of calcium in our diet, calcium supplements can be taken by nursing mothers.
 Oral hygiene should also be maintained throughout pregnancy and during the time the mother is breastfeeding.

 In order to make breastfeeding successful for both the mother and the baby, the mom should look at what and how much she consumes.
 More calories mean more milk but one should consult with a dietician in order to find out how many calories they need depending on their weight and BMI.
 Make sure that you intake enough vitamin D along with calcium because it is not only good for the baby’s bone growth but also ensures proper calcium absorption.
-Include healthy foods like milk, yoghurt, meat, dry beans, eggs, fruits & vegetables, and whole grain foods.
+Include healthy foods like milk, yogurt, meat, dry beans, eggs, fruits & vegetables, and whole grain foods.

 The bone structure surrounding the roots of teeth is put to risk when a woman decides to breastfeed her infant.
 And the risk becomes even more pronounced if she does not have enough calcium in her diet.
 It is therefore very important that a mother treats her well not only during pregnancy but also during the time she is lactating.
 Moreover, she should take care of her oral health by brushing and flossing on a regular basis and visiting a dentist every six months.